-Our experienced Elder Care & Special Needs Law team goes beyond traditional planning to address the needs of seniors and individuals with disabilities by assisting them in Long-Term Care Planning and Advocacy, Guardianships and Conservatorships, and End-of-Life Planning.
+Our experienced elder care and special needs law attorneys go beyond traditional planning to address the needs of seniors and individuals with disabilities by assisting them in Long-Term Care Planning and Advocacy, Guardianships and Conservatorships, and End-of-Life Planning.
 We address the financial burden of the cost of care by advocating for our clients and maximizing their eligibility for government benefits, including Medicare, Medicaid, and Veterans’ benefits.
 We also assist our clients in locating appropriate care, as well as coordinating private and public resources to finance that care.
-Our services blend Estate Planning with long-term care planning, as we believe that estate planning is not just about what happens after you die, but how you will live.
+Our services blend estate planning with long-term care planning, as we believe that estate planning is not just about what happens after you die, but how you will live.

 Long-Term Care Planning